ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 ### Pinning

 the AyonUsdResolver has a feature called Pinning Support.\
-in short pinning support allows you to load a pinning File and disconnect the AyonCppApi.\
+In short _pinning support_ allows you to load a pinning file and disconnect the AyonCppApi.\
 In the implementation this boils down to a static Memory cache that bypasses the resolver Logic.\